BSOD-Master/Notebook/README.md

 ## Installation
 ### Method 1:
+1. Download and install the .NET framework 5.0
-Download the executable from the releases section
+2. Download the executable from the releases section

 ### Method 2:
+1. Download and install the .NET framework 5.0
-Open your Visual Studio 2019 and build the project
+2. Open your Visual Studio 2019 and build the project